EvolvingLMMs-Lab/lmms-eval/tools/live_bench/live_bench/data_generator/check_prompt.md

 Now, you are given a screenshot of the homepage of a news website, with a already generated question and answer.
 Your task is to refine the question and answer, and refractor them to make the question more answerable, checkable, and challenging.
 If you don't think the question is good, please provide a new question and answer.

-Note that the subtask must be one of these five:
+Note that the subtask must be one of these four:

 - Basic Understanding
-- Contextual Analysis
-- Deeper Implications
+- Analytical Questions
-- Broader Implications
+- Evaluative Questions
-- Further Insights
+- Divergent Thinking

 If you think the question does not correspond to the subtask, you have two options:
 1. Modify the question to correspond to the subtask.